 The Office's recordkeeping processes, policies and guidelines are reviewed regularly to ensure compliance with the Records Management Framework and promote best practice recordkeeping.
-In 2019-20, the Office's Records Management Policy was reviewed and updated.
+In 2020-21, a review of the Office's Retention and Disposal Schedule and File Classification Plan and Security Framework was commenced.

 The efficiency and effectiveness of the recordkeeping training program is reviewed regularly through monitoring staff use of the EDRMS to ensure that staff are following the recordkeeping requirements of the Office.
-As part of a program of regular reviews of the effectiveness of the Office's recordkeeping systems, a survey was distributed to all staff in January 2019.
+As part of a program of regular reviews of the effectiveness of the Office's recordkeeping systems, a survey was distributed to all staff in October 2020.
 The results of the survey were reviewed to develop targeted training and other programs to address common themes across the Office.
-A survey is distributed to staff on an annual basis as part of the program of regular reviews of the effectiveness of the Office's recordkeeping systems.